General Parking Rules

 - Park at least 15 feet from a crosswalk or intersection

 Our officers don’t like giving out tickets and we’re sure you don’t like receiving them, so keep this rule of thumb in mind to help you from getting unnecessary tickets.
-If you’re interested in the rules that apply this section see Wisconsin State Statute 346.53 and City Ordinance 16-90(b).
+If you’re interested in the rules that apply this section see Wisconsin State Statute 346.53 and City Code 16-90(b).

 24-Hour Maximum Limit

 The maximum amount of time a vehicle may be parked on a public street or parking lot is 24 hours.
 If a vehicle is parked longer than this period, it may be ticketed or towed.
-For more information on the 24-hour maximum limit rule, see City Ordinance 16-90(c).
+For more information on the 24-hour maximum limit rule, see City Code 16-90(c).

 The “No Reparking” Rule